-Hazardous Substance Inventory and MSDS Management Program
+Hazardous Substance Inventory and SDS Management Program

 The program allows you to search for all hazardous materials currently in use or used in the past at CCRI by substance name or by location at each of CCRI's four sites Flanagan Campus (Lincoln); Knight Campus (Warwick); Liston Campus (Providence); Newport County Campus (Newport).

 At least once a year, in compliance with Rhode Island Chapter 28-21, the Rhode Island Hazardous Substance Right-To-Know Act, a written request goes to each CCRI department for an updated list of its hazardous materials.
 The hazardous substance inventory for that department is updated by the Chemical Safety Coordinator's office and the SDSs are entered into the College's database (department inventory updates).
 If you have questions about updating your department's inventory or to obtain SDS's for chemicals in your department or any other area of the college, contact Bernie Terilli at 825-2176 ([email protected]u).